-Under special statute, employees of the Town of Ashland, including employees of the Ashland Public Schools, who are assigned and present in a theatre of combat operations such as Iraq or Afghanistan after September 11, 2001 are eligible for the following pay and benefits: continuation of full base salary without any reduction for pay or allowances received from the U.S. government during the period of military leave; up to five (5) calendar days of pre-deployment paid leave for those required to be on such military leave for 90 days or more, such leave not to be deducted from personal, sick, vacation, or other leave, or be deducted from creditable service for retirement purposes; no loss of seniority during period of military leave; and no loss of service credit towards retirement during such period of military leave.
+Under special statute, employees of the Town of Ashland, including employees of the Ashland Public Schools, who are assigned and present in a theatre of combat operations such as Iraq or Afghanistan after September 11, 2001 are eligible for the following pay and benefits: continuation of full base salary without any reduction for pay or allowances received from the U.S. government during the period of military leave; up to five (5) calendar days of pre-deployment paid leave for those required to be on such military leave for 90 days or more, such leave not to be deducted from personal, sick, vacation, or other leave, or be deducted from creditable service for retirement purposes; no loss of seniority during period of leave; no loss of accrued vacation, sick, or personal leave during such period of military leave; and no loss of service credit towards retirement during such period of military leave.